 Your newborn will go through a lot of nappies, as many as 12 a day in fact!
 We recommend reusable nappies such as the TotsBots nappies as they are beneficial to the environment, your bank balance and they are much kinder to baby’s skin.

-Newborn’s skin is particularly sensitive so midwives will advise you to use only warm water and soft materials in the first few weeks and the Mama Designs wipes bamboo washable wipes are soft and gentle, naturally antibacterial and highly absorbent.
-Again, these are washable so a great alternative to disposables, meaning they are more cost effective and allow you to do your bit for the planet.
+Newborn’s skin is particularly sensitive so midwives will advise you to use only warm water and soft materials in the first few weeks and the Modern Cloth Nappy Co bamboo washable wipes are soft and gentle, and are big enough to cover over the palm of your hand making cleaning up your little one super easy with just one wipe.

 One thing is very important - a car seat!
 Hospitals will not let you leave without a safe car seat for your child to travel home in.
 Check out our car seat buying guide for help on picking the perfect one.